 Example:

-You are reading an article by Brammer et al. that includes information from a web article by Mutikani that you would like to include in your essay.
+You are reading a book by Annette Sorensen and Scott van Dyk.
+This book includes a quotation by Bob Joseph, which you would like to include in your essay.
 Here is how you would format your citations:

 Footnote: